yogeshwaranm-turing/amazon-agentic/envs/hr_experts/tools/interface_5/policy.md

    - Optional: manager_id, date_of_birth, address, hourly_rate, employment_status (active, inactive, terminated)

 2. Verify that approval is present using `authenticate_approval` (HR Manager approval and Compliance verification required)
-3. Validate that all required information is provided and the user account exists and is not already associated with an employee record using `retrieve_user_employee_entities` and `retrieve_employee_entities`
+3. Validate that all required information is provided and the user account exists and is not already associated with an employee record using `retrieve_user_employee_entities` and `retrieve_user_employee_entities`
 4. Validate that assigned position exists and has active status using `retrieve_job_entities`
 5. Create the employee record using `execute_employee`
 6. Update user account to active status using `execute_user`